jmonlong/parakit/README.md

 <img src="parakit.logo.svg" width="200">

-Parakit is a tool to analyze the RCCX module, which contain the CYP21A2 gene, using long sequencing reads.
+Parakit is a tool to analyze the [RCCX module](https://en.wikipedia.org/wiki/RCCX), which contain the CYP21A2 gene, using long sequencing reads.
-A first version was used to analyze ONT R10 data and made use of 65?? high-quality assemblies from the HPRC consortium.
+A first version was used to analyze ONT R10 data and made use of 65 high-quality assemblies from the [Human Pangenome Reference Consortium](https://humanpangenome.org/).
-This version is described and benchmarked in CITEMEDRXIV, and more information can be found in the [`paper`](paper) directory.
+This version is described and benchmarked in [Monlong et al. medRxiv 2025](https://www.medrxiv.org/), and more information can be found in the [`paper`](paper) directory.
 It is still in active development, especially to extend this approach to other loci and keep improving the resolution (new features, larger pangenome, other sequencing technologies).

-Starting from an indexed BAM file, reads in the RCCX region are extracted and realigned to a local pangenome were both modules are collapsed.
-Parakit then looks for pathogenic variants supported by multiple types of signal: read coverage, allele support, read support, diplotype reconstruction.

 - [Installation](#installation)
 - [GRCh38+HPRC RCCX pangenome](#GRCh38-HPRC-RCCX-pangenome)